When you’re in a band, it’s not easy to actually make money from your music.

 Here’s my typical workflow if I’m working merch:

-Count the change at the start of the night – especially if the band is supplying change, not myself.
-Write it down.
+Count my cash at the start of the night – especially if the band is supplying cash/change, not myself.

 Throughout the night when you sell something, mark it down on a tally sheet.
 Keep track of the sizes.

 At the end of the night, count your cash and deduct the change you started with.